Salma-Rhomari/Salma-Rhomari/README.md

+**Computer Science & Networks Engineering Student | Data Science & Machine Learning**

-### I'm a Computer Science & Networks Engineering student with a background in Statistics & Data Science, passionate about Machine Learning, AI and building useful web applications.
+Engineering student with a background in Statistics and Data Science.
+Passionate about Machine Learning, AI and building useful web applications.

 ##  About Me